 Finally, try to get a business card -- it shouldn't be a problem to get one as culturally it's rude to not give one when asked.
 When you get it, email a thank you.
 In the thank you email, try to mention something he or she said (really as proof that you were listening, paid attention, and that he or she had an impact on you).

 THEN (this is important):

 Keep an eye out in the news for anything you might come across that might interest this person.
-So if the person has done a lot of work in book publishing, when you see news around the big lawsuit going in that industry (the U.S. government is suing everyone for price collusion), you can email him or her a link to an article about that.
+If the person has done a lot of work in book publishing, when you see news around the big lawsuit going in that industry (the U.S. government is suing everyone for price collusion), you can email him or her a link to an article about that.

 In all likelihood, the person will find out about the news before you do.
-But, you will get brownie points for staying in touch in a "client friendly" way.
+But you will get brownie points for staying in touch in a "client friendly" way.

 If you happen to come across anything on campus that casts BCG in a bad light (or was a mistake that BCG made -- e.g., some scheduling mix-up that everyone's upset about), you can mention it and be the person's eyes and ears on campus.

 This is a useful relationship to maintain whether or not it becomes a useful relationship to have from a recruiting standpoint.
 If you do a good job over the next few months, if you have a quick question or need a recruiting suggestion, you might be able to email this person and get some help.